akahigeg/wpconv/README.md

     $ wpconv convert wordpress.2014-08-21.xml -o /tmp -n id

 This example creates Markdown files from Wordpress export XML.
-The output directory is /tmp and the output filenames are based on Wordpress post_id.
+The output directory is /tmp and the output filenames are based on Wordpress post_id in this case.

 `-o` is to specify the output direcoty.

 `-n` is to specify the format of filename.

 `-t` and `-f` are advanced options to customize output.
-If you would like to use these options, you should write an erb template or some ruby script code for the filter.
+If you would like to use these options, you should write an erb template or some ruby code.
 See templating and filter sections for more details.

 ## Templating